 - 1. Log in to the CLI of the Appliance that hosts the Engine. - 2.
-Open the configuration file of the Engine for editing:

-3. Inside the file, locate or create the Finder port tag:
+Open the configuration file of the Engine for editing: - sudo vi /var/nexthink/engine/01/etc/nxengine.xml - 3.
+Inside the file, locate or create the Finder port tag: